Python

 python3 some_python_script.py

-If you are already familiar with Anaconda Python, this may be your best option in terms of getting your environment (set of python modules) working on the HPC facility.
-To begin, following the instructions in the Conda application guide to setup Conda for your account.
-Assuming you have done this, the following set of instructions would create an environment called py39 containing python 3.9, and would install numpy in that environment.
+If you are already familiar with package managers like Anaconda, this may be your best option in terms of getting your environment (set of python modules) working on the HPC facility.
+To begin, follow the instructions in the Conda application guide to setup Conda for your account.
+Assuming you have done this, the following set of instructions would create an environment called py39 containing Python 3.9, and would install numpy in that environment.

 Conda interoperability with pip